Search API Connector Documentation

 Part 4: Handle Dates

 The LinkedIn Pages API uses UNIX timestamps.
-Here's how to see "standard" dates in your sheet instead.
+Here's how to convert those into standard dates:

 Part 5: Create a Custom Request

 Alternatively, you can create a custom request instead of using API Connector’s built-in integration, using any of the endpoints and parameters shown in the documentation.
-Here's an example request setup.
-Substitute in your own organization ID where it reads 1111111.
+Here are a couple example request setups.

 • ApplicationCustom